City of Columbia Climate Action and Adaptation Plan

 Climate Action and Adaptation Plan

-This report provides an update on our progress towards meeting the goals of the Climate Action and Adaptation Plan (CAAP), as an organization and as a community.
+This report provides an update on our progress towards meeting the Climate Action and Adaptation Plan (CAAP) goals, as an organization and as a community.
 The annual report also outlines upcoming priority issues and areas of focus.
-For primary metrics being tracked, scroll to the bottom of this page.

 Climate Action and Adaptation Plan